kenchandev/events-app/README.md

 ##  Other Items to Finish

-1. Implement tests using Protractor and Karma.
+1. Implement e2e and unit tests using Protractor and Karma respectively.
 2. Fix gulpfile.js file.

 ##  Notes